Find Affordable College Courses

 11 Yearly Graduations

-University of Wisconsin - Madison is the 13th most popular school in the nation for students seeking a doctor's degree in communication and journalism.
+The 13th most popular school in the country for communication & journalism majors who are seeking their doctor's degree is University of Wisconsin - Madison.
 Roughly 44,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-For the 2020-2021 academic year, 11 doctor's degrees were handed out to communication and journalism majors at UW - Madison.
-Around 27% of these students were from an underrepresented racial-ethnic group, and 82% were women.
+The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+During the most recent year for which we have data, 11 people received their doctor's degree in communication & journalism from UW - Madison.
+Around 10% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+Those who complete their doctor's degree in communication & journalism at University of Wisconsin - Madison make a median salary of 70,955.

 #15